Cowpeas (Vigna unguiculata)

-Also called: southern peas, blackeye peas, crowder peas
+Also called: southern peas, blackeye peas, crowder peas, cow peas

 Type: summer annual legume

 Roles: suppress weeds, N source, build soil, prevent erosion, forage

 Mix with: sorghum-sudangrass hybrid or foxtail hay-type millet for mulch or plow-down before vegetables; interseeded with corn or sorghum

 See charts, pp. 66 to 72, for ranking and management summary.

 Cowpeas are the most productive heat adapted legume used agronomically in the U.S. (275).
 They thrive in hot, moist zones where corn flourishes, but require more heat for optimum growth (263).
 Cowpea varieties have diverse growth habits.
 Some are short, upright bush types.
 Taller, viny types are more vigorous and better suited for use as cover crops.
 Cowpeas protect soil from erosion, smother weeds and produce 100 to 150 lb.
 N/A. Dense residue helps to improve soil texture but breaks down quickly in hot weather.
 Excellent drought resistance combined with good tolerance of heat, low fertility and a range of soils make cowpeas viable throughout the temperate U.S. where summers are warm or hot but frequently dry.

 Cowpeas make an excellent N source ahead of fall-planted crops and attract many beneficial insects that prey on pests.
 Used in California in vegetable systems and sometimes in tree crops, cowpeas also can be used on poor land as part of a soil-building cover crop sequence.